Beautiful Bundles Of Contradiction

-It's wholly bizarre getting older and just learning how to live.
+It’s wholly bizarre, getting older and just learning how to live.
 Every day, something I once believed, crumbles.
 I change my mind constantly.
-I feel bold when I choose something more bright and expansive - that feels better, more uplifting and encouraging.
+I feel bold when I choose something brighter and more expansive that feels better, more uplifting and encouraging.
 Sometimes I freeze, because nothing makes sense the way it used to.
-I can't go back to the old way, but the new uprising of inspired action with which I'm magnetized forward is all unknowns.
+I can’t go back to the old way, but the new uprising of inspired action with which I’m magnetized forward is all unknowns.

 When I give myself a little separation from the virtual world of my phone . . .

 Time bends when I amplify my focus.
 That usually means shutting off my phone and setting my intention for what I’d like to work on for the day.
 Taking it one step at a time.

 The path becomes clear when I relinquish my need to know, control and “make it happen.”
 I’m often mentally flooded with inspiration in the shower, when I’m relaxed, soaking wet and don’t have a pen to write it down.
 It’s a good thing my carpet doubles as a Shamwow.

 I’m embracing the belief that I have the power to prioritize how I spend my time.
 I was watching an interview with the former president, George W. Bush, and he mentioned that, while in office, he communicated to his staff that, every day, he wanted one hour for exercise.
 No matter what world catastrophes or celebrations were busting down the door, he had one dedicated hour in his schedule, every day, to move his body.
 He’s now authored four books, contributed to numerous others, and is a skilled painter.
 I was both surprised, and impressed, when I learned these things about him.

 Here’s to being a beautiful bundle of contradictions.

 Deciders of how we spend our time.
 Directors of our energies.